students4ukraine/students4ukraine.github.io/talks/index.md

 Since the beginning of the war, censorship and political repercussions in Russia have worsened with each day.
 Leonid Volkov is a Russian opposition politician and Alexei Navalny's political associate.
 Leonid will speak about the forms of civil engagement that are still available in Russia and discuss the impact that the invasion of Ukraine had on country's domestic policy. **To register for the talk, follow this link:  [bit.ly/3tVmzex](https://docs.google.com/forms/d/e/1FAIpQLSd3ZGz6in-8M_4OHovh41EWfPBivz3io5xh1kriJNmK3RZi6Q/viewform).**

+## April 6: Princeton, most Ivies do not disclose Russian investment holdings as some colleges divest amid war in Ukraine
+Any investment in Russia pays directly to support the ongoing genocide of Ukraine through Russian taxes.
+[Daily Princetonian](https://www.dailyprincetonian.com/article/2022/04/princeton-divestment-russian-holdings-ukraine-invasion)